-13.12.110 Transfer of engineering responsibility.
+13.12.110 - Transfer of engineering responsibility.

-Project drainage plans shall always have a project engineer.
+Project drainage plans shall always have an engineer of record performing the function of a project engineer.
 If the project engineer is changed during the course of the work, the city shall be notified in writing and the work shall be stopped until the replacement engineer has agreed to accept the responsibilities of the project engineer.
 The new project engineer shall provide written notice of accepting project responsibility to the city within seventy-two hours of accepting the position as project engineer.

-13.12.120 Standard Construction Specifications.
+13.12.120 - Standard Construction Specifications.